yajan-singh/CSC490-Capstone-Project/README.md

 # CSC409-Capstone-Project
-Licence plate detection
+Licence plate detection and classification

 Group: Pixel Pioneers

-Requirements Installation: To set up the environment for this project, please install Detecto by running the following command in your terminal: pip3 install detecto
+Installation Requirements: To set up the environment for this project, please install Detecto by running the following command in your terminal: pip3 install detecto

 Running the Code: